proplot-dev/proplot/docs/why.rst

 invoke `~proplot.axes.Axes.format` on several subplots at once.

 Together, these features significantly reduce the amount of code needed to create highly customized figures.
-As an example, it is trivial to see that
+As an example, it is trivial to see that...

 .. code-block:: python